wofsauge/IsaacDocs/docs/Room.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean HasSlowDown ( ) {: .copyable aria-label='Functions' }

+Returns whether the room is currently under the effect of the I'm Drowsy pill or not.
+The function will also return `true` if a call to [SetSlowDown](#setslowdown) was performed earlier and the specified `Duration` has not yet expired.

+Note that this function will return `false` if the effect of the I'm Drowsy pill was triggered through the Broken Watch.
+To check for that scenario, use the [GetBrokenWatchState](#getbrokenwatchstate) function.

+This function will also return `false` if the player is under the effect of the Stop Watch.
+To check for that scenario, check whether or not the player has the Stop Watch in their posession.

 ___
 ### Has·Trigger·Pressure·Plates () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }